ylab-nsu/ws25-watermark/docs/HowToWatermarker.md

 ### Option 2: Handler Class Registry for 5-6+ Architectures

+> [!NOTE]
-This case is less likely to occur in current state of the project, but it is worth mentioning.
+> This case is less likely to occur in current state of the project, but it is worth mentioning.

 For strategies that need to support many architectures (e.g., RISCV64, X86_64, ARM64, and more), we can use a **handler class-based registry**.

-- Each architecture has a dedicated handler class that encapsulates its specific logic.
+- Each architecture has a dedicated handler class that encapsulates its specific logic
-- The Watermarker class maintains a dictionary mapping architectures to these handler classes and delegates method calls to the appropriate handler.
+- The Watermarker class maintains a dictionary mapping architectures to these handler classes and delegates method calls to the appropriate handler

 ```python
 # watermark_framework/watermarkers/eq_instr/handlers.py